blackm00n/AKTransliteration/README.md

 AKTransliteration
 =================

-Simple cyrillic &lt;-> english transliteration utils for iOS in Objective-C
+Simple rule based transliteration for iOS in Objective-C

 Notes
 =================